UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/structure.rst

 languages like *Python*, *C*, or *Java*, *Mathematica* will simply execute whatever block of code is in focus.
 This eliminates the need for the "boilerplate" code that comes in many languages of having to set up a particular "main" function to execute, by instead allowing the user to essentially say "execute these lines".
+To execute code in *Mathematica*, just hit "Shift+Enter" with the code in focus (you'll see sections as you type).
+You don't need to have the code highlighted to do so.
+You can have multiple lines to execute at once by using just "Enter" between them, editing like normal text.

 Basic Constructs
 ----------------